ghc/ghc/docs/users_guide/profiling.rst

     *Requires* :ghc-flag:`-prof`.
 Break down the graph by retainer set.
 Retainer profiling is described in more detail below (:ref:`retainer-prof`).

+.. rts-flag:: -ho

+    *Requires* :ghc-flag:`-prof`, implies :rts-flag:`-hO`.
+Break down the graph by sharing structure of "root" objects specified by the program using :base-ref:`GHC.Profiling.setHeapProfilingRoots`.
+A band
+    represents the total size of all closures exclusively reachable from the set of roots mentioned in it's label.

+    This profiling mode is described in more detail in :ref:`root-prof` below.

 .. rts-flag:: -hb

     *Requires* :ghc-flag:`-prof`.
 Break down the graph by biography.